mustaszewski/europarl-extract/README.md

 ### 3. Get Europarl Source Files

 Since EuroparlExtract itself does not contain any corpus data but only corpus extraction scripts, you first need to download the original Europarl release.
-If you have already downloaded the Europarl corpus from http://www.statmt.org/europarl and placed the source files in the EuroparlExtract folder, you can go directly to step 2.
+If you have already downloaded the Europarl corpus from http://www.statmt.org/europarl and placed the source files in the EuroparlExtract folder, you can go to the [next step](#preprocess-europarl-source-files) .
 Otherwise, do the following:

 ```shell
 cd europarl-extract-0.9